GillianPlatform/GillianPlatform.github.io/docs/artifact.md

   - `Goto lab` that jumps unconditionally to the label `lab`; and
   - `GuardedGoto(e, lab1, lab2)` that jumps to `lab1` if `e` evaluates to `true` or to `lab2` if it evaluates to `false` The `ifgoto` presented in the paper is equivalent to these two commands.
-- In the implementation, commands can be annotated with string labels (`string Cmd.t`) manually; in the paper, they are assigned integer indexes (`int Cmd.t`) automatically.
+- In the implementation, commands can be annotated with string labels (`string Cmd.t`); in the paper, they are assigned integer indexes (`int Cmd.t`).
   We write GIL programs with labeled commands for readability, and transpile to indexed commands for efficiency.
 - In addition to the `return` (`ReturnNormal`) command, there is also a `throw` (`ReturnError`) command.
   This is because GIL execution has three modes in the implementation: normal, error, and failure.